 The organ obviously needed a new case to fit the gallery dimensions of Tullamore’s fine new parish church.
 This was designed and built by the Frobenius firm.
 In the transfer the action, pipework, keyboards, interior leather-work and wind supply were renewed; the original 32’ pedal flute stop was retained by the cathedral in Copenhagen for incorporation into their new instrument, and so a new replica 32’ stop was made for Tullamore.
 These elements apart, the organ represents a uniquely intact transplant of an unusually large all-mechanical action organ.
 The condition of both pipework and action can only be described as well nigh perfect, and the voicing and regulation necessary to adjust to the new acoustic conditions of the Church of the Assumption in Tullamore, were carried out by a team of three superb craftsmen from the Frobenius firm.
 The net result is that Tullamore can now boast of having the largest mechanical action church organ in Ireland, and the sole example in the country of the Frobenius firm’s renowned skill and craftsmanship.
 The organ was inaugurated in a gala concert on 10 May, 1995.

-This, the twentieth year of the international series of annual concerts featuring this splendid Frobenius organ sees the series well and truly established as part of the national summer cultural calendar.
+This, the twenty-first year of the international series of annual concerts featuring this splendid Frobenius organ sees the series well and truly established as part of the national summer cultural calendar.
 And we are happy to acknowledge with gratitude and appreciation the support of the Trench Trust, Offaly County Council, the Tullamore Court Hotel, and the donations of Corporate Sponsors and Friends.
 Without such collective support this annual series of concerts would not be possible.